abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_filtering.rst

               return false;
             }
           }
           return true;
         }

-    Aha, you probably were more expecting an *ad hoc* solution than the general solution just given [#InfeasibleNeighborFilter_really_general]_.
+    Aha, you probably did more expect an *ad hoc* solution than the general solution just given, didn't you? [#InfeasibleNeighborFilter_really_general]_.

-    Now we obtain:
+    We now obtain:

     ..  code-block:: bash